Learned Helplessness: Don’t Fall in This Trap

 How much does this goal matter to you?
 How is it going to make a difference in your life?
 Basically, at this step, you are questioning the importance of a goal in your life.

 A major reason why goals are left unmet giving rise to learned helplessness is that we extend it from the bounded time.
 So, it is important to establish a timeline to complete a given task along with setting benchmarks (so that you remain motivated).
-But, remember to be realistic and gentle on yourself while setting deadlines.
+But, remember to be realistic and gentle with yourself while setting deadlines.

 You may also use this SMART goal worksheet for your ease.